mlphresearch/hello-world/README.md

 # hello-world
 This is what newbies do on Github.
-You have to start somewhere, right?
+You've got to start somewhere, right?